 4% CHG solution is a skin cleanser that kills germs for 24 hours after you use it.
 Showering with it before your surgery will help lower your risk of infection after surgery.
 You can buy a 4% CHG solution antiseptic skin cleanser at your local pharmacy without a prescription.

-If you need to do a bowel preparation before your surgery, your healthcare provider will tell you how.
+If you need to do a bowel prep before your surgery, your healthcare provider will tell you how.
 They’ll also tell you what supplies you need.
 You may also want to buy clear liquids to drink the day before your surgery.
-Read the resource Clear Liquid Diet for examples.
+Read Clear Liquid Diet for examples.

 In New York: